 If you used metal boxes or if your box has a ground screw, connect a green or bare #14 copper wire about six inches long to the box.
 The other end will be connected with a wire nut to the other ground wires later.

 Use black electrical tape to wrap the entire length of the white wire in the switch box.
 Use a wire nut to connect the ground wires from each of the two switches and the one from the box (if applicable) to the bare copper ground wire from the 14-3 cable from the fan.

 Strip about a half-inch of insulation from the exposed ends of each of the insulated wires (a black one, a red one and a white one that has been taped black from the 14-3 cable and two black wires from the switches).

 Connect the three black wires together with a wire nut.
 Connect the taped white wire to the opposite end of one of the switches from the black wire.
 Connect the red wire in the same way to the other switch.
 Fold the wires into the electrical box as you push the switches into place.
 Use the screws at the top and bottom of each switch to hold the switches in place and to pull them in until they are flush with the wall.
 Place the cover plate over the two switches and screw it into place.

-Use a ladder to access the electrical box for the fan.
+Use a ladder to get to the electrical box for the fan.
 Use black electrical tape along the entire length of the white wire from the 14-3 cable, so the white insulation is no longer visible.
 Strip a half-inch of insulation off the end of all insulated wires in the box.

 Assemble the fan according to the manufacturer's instructions.
 Attach the holding fixture for the fan to the electrical box per the manufacturer's instructions.
 Hang the fan from the holding fixture.
 Connect the grounds.
 There will most likely be a black wire, a white wire, a blue or gray wire, and a bare copper or green-insulated wire emerging from the top of the fan.
 There may also be a ground wire from the holding fixture.
 Connect all of the ground wires (from the fan, from the holding fixture, from each of the two cables and from the box if applicable) together using a wire nut.
 Connect the white wire from the fan to the white wire from the 14-2 power-supply cable.
 Connect the black wire from the 14-2 to the black wire from the 14-3 cable.
 Connect the white wire that is taped black from the 14-3 cable to the black wire from the fan.
 Connect the red wire to the blue or gray one from the fan.
 Then install the cover and finish installing your new fan.